-Tax Attorney Serving the state of New Jersey Including Jersey City
+Tax Attorney Serving the State of New Jersey Including Bergen County

 The Internal Revenue Service recently announced the interest rate for the fourth quarter of 2017 for underpayments will remain at 4%.
 The IRS interest rate changes every quarter.
 The IRS interest rate is based on federal short-term rate plus 3 percentage points.
 In the last few years, it’s hovered between 3% and 4%.